VTickner/codecademy-creating-a-database/README.md

 ### Potential improvements to database

 - Complete creating all users and granting them appropriate role permissions for all the people in the database.
+- Depending upon regular searches further indexes could be created to speed up searches.
+- More thorough analysis of database maintenance to take place if a significantly larger dataset used.

 ### Useful resources